 Future outlook and new opportunities

-Since 2012, the German healthcare system has been undergoing a period of active reform in several areas.
-The year 2020 will also bring changes in the healthcare system.
-These generally include more health benefits, since the statutory health insurance are going to expand their range of service, for example a service for early detection of cervical cancer and relief for supplementary payments (e.g., for dental care).
+For several years, the German healthcare system has been undergoing a period of active reform in several areas.
+The year 2021 has also seen changes in the healthcare system.
+These generally include more health benefits, since the statutory health insurance system is going to expand its range of services, for example, testing for hepatitis B or C is foreseen for insured persons aged 35 or older.

 1 Stefanie Greifeneder is a partner at Fieldfisher (Germany) LLP.